-Mission and tasking statements are comprised of answers to the questions who, what, when, where, and why.
+Mission and tasking statements consist of answers to the questions who, what, when, where, and why.
 The Marine Corps maintains a standardized list of tactical tasks that answer the what portion of these tasking statements; they can be found in MCDP 1-0.
-These tactical tasks are the defined actions, based on unit capabilities, that a commander may take to accomplish the mission.
+These tactical tasks are the defined actions, based on unit capabilities, that a commander can take to accomplish the mission.
 They may be specified, implied, or essential.

 These tactical tasks have nuanced and distinct meanings.
-They can be characterized or grouped as either enemy-oriented, terrain-oriented, friendly-oriented, or population-oriented, as shown in table G-1 on page 278.
-A few, annotated by asterisks () in the table, can have multiple uses or meanings.
-In special circumstances, commanders may modify tasks to meet METT-T requirements.
+They can be characterized or grouped as either enemy-oriented, terrain-oriented, friendly-oriented, or population-oriented, as shown in table G-1.
+A few, annotated by asterisks (\), can have multiple uses or meanings.
+In special circumstances, commanders can modify tasks to meet METT-T requirements.
 However, they must clearly state that they are departing from a task's standard meaning.
-One way this can be done is by prefacing the modified task with the statement, "What I mean by [modified task] is" Commanders are not limited to the tactical tasks listed in MCDP 1-0 in specifying desired subordinate actions.
-However, both the commander and their subordinates must have a common understanding of what the commander is trying to convey in terms of the what and why of an operation.
+One way this can be done is by prefacing the modified task with the statement, "What I mean by [modified task] is . . ."
+Commanders are not limited to the tactical tasks listed in MCDP 1-0 in specifying desired subordinate actions.
+Both the commander and subordinates must have a common understanding of what the commander is trying to convey in terms of the what and why of an operation.

-Table G-1 provides a complete listing of tactical tasks per MCDP 1-0.
+Table G-1 lists tactical tasks per MCDP 1-0.
 The tactical tasks that squad leaders are most likely to be charged with when employed as a unit (plus attachments, when applicable) are highlighted in bold italic font.
 The descriptions of these select tasks are located after the table.
 They are for guided discussion only and are not official definitions of the terms in most cases.
 For the definitions, as applicable, see the Department of Defense Dictionary of Military and Associated Terms, and MCRP 1-10.2, Marine Corps Supplement to the DOD Dictionary of Military and Associated Terms.
 They are also contained in the glossary.